 Pays for loss or resulting loss of income caused by covered equipment, e.g. boilers.

-Protects the association from claims arising from injury or property damage to third parties caused by negligence.
-Each occurrence limit is the most the policy will pay for each covered claim while the aggregate amount, which is usually double the occurrence limit is the maximum the insurance company will pay in one policy period.
+General Liability (a.k.a.
+Slip and Fall or Premise Liability Coverage) protects the association from claims arising from injury or property damage to third parties caused by negligence.
+Moreover, each occurrence limit is the most the policy will pay for each covered claim.
+Furthermore, the aggregate amount is the maximum the insurance company will pay in one policy period.
+Hence, this is usually double the occurrence limit

-Pays the amount insured is legally obligated to pay as a result of a claim against any insured for wrongful acts or decisions arising out of their capacity as a director, trustee, officer, committee member, or volunteer of the organization.
+Pays the amount insured is legally obligated to pay as a result of a claim.
+Additionally, this includes wrongful acts or decisions arising out of their capacity as a director, trustee, officer, committee member, or volunteer of the organization.

 Pays for direct physical loss to business personal property and money or securities resulting from dishonest acts of the insured’s employees.
-This coverage applies if the property manager or one of the association’s employee absconds with the money.
+Furthermore, this coverage applies if the property manager or one of the association’s employee absconds with the money.

-Amount of liability coverage on top of underlying policies for Directors and Officers and General Liability coverage.
+Amount of liability coverage, in addition to underlying policies for Directors and Officers, and, additionally, to General Liability coverage.

 Mandatory coverage for the associations’ employees on the payroll.

 Pays for bodily insurance or property damage arising from the maintenance.
-Or use of a hired auto during business by the insured or an employee or the use of the non-owned automobile in the business by any person other than the insured.
+Additionally, the use of a hired auto during business by the insured or an employee.
+Moreover, it includes the use of the non-owned automobile in the business by any person other than the insured.

 - Debris removal,